A Stable Whitening Optimizer for Efficient Neural Network Training: Discussion and Conclusion

 \textbf{Code.} We provide full open-source code to replicate these experiments at \href{https://github.com/kvfrans/splus}{github.com/kvfrans/splus}.

-\textbf{Limitations.} Computationally, SPlus requires storing $3nm + 2(n^2+m^2)$ parameters per dense layer--three instances for the live parameters, slow parameters, and momentum, along with two Kronecker factors for the gradient covariances plus the cached eigenvectors.
+\textbf{Limitations.} In comparison to Adam, SPlus requires storing $3nm + 2(n^2+m^2)$ parameters per dense layer--three instances for the live parameters, slow parameters, and momentum, along with two Kronecker factors for the gradient covariances plus the cached eigenvectors.
 For a square matrix, this is roughly $60\%$ more memory than Adam.
-Furthermore, SPlus requires additional wall-clock time -- there is an additional matrix multiplication in each update to rotate via the eigenbasis (practically, this is negligible), and a more significant wall-clock cost for matrix eigendecomposition.
+Furthermore, SPlus requires nontrivial wall-clock time for matrix eigendecomposition.
+We note that SPlus (without iterate-averaging) uses the same amount of compute as Shampoo, and less memory than SOAP.
 The training settings in this work only consider Transformer architectures.
 While this is an intentional choice, as neural networks today have largely converged on the Transformer backbone, it remains unanswered how performance would vary on non-Transformer architectures.
+We utilize a constant learning rate as is common in diffusion model training \citep{peebles2023scalable}, but is less standard in language model training.

 \textbf{Future directions.} We believe that SPlus, as well as our scientific setup as a whole, opens up directions in scalable neural network optimizers.
 We are curious on the results of applying SPlus to large-scale training at the billion-parameter scale.
 By providing a thorough evaluation setup, we hope to lower the bar of experimenting with new strategies, including extensions to SPlus.
 For example, alternate factorizations or low-rank approximations could reduce the computational cost of whitening, and a strategy may exist in-between whitening and Hessian-based conditioning.
 Such ideas should be evaluated in a reproducible way, following the methodology developed here.
 On a practical level, we hope the efficiency and simplicity of SPlus allows the community to easily plug-and-play into their desired training objectives, and train neural networks faster as a whole.